 Veterans Education Benefits

-Veterans should also complete a FAFSA at: www.fafsa.gov to determine if they may be eligible for federal or state financial aid to assist with educational costs.
+Veterans should also complete a FAFSA, Free Application for Federal Student Aid at: FAFSA.gov to determine if they may be eligible for federal or state financial aid to assist with educational costs.

 If you served on Active Duty, you may be eligible for education benefits offered by The Department of Veterans Affairs.

 Veterans Education Benefits are paid directly to the student on a monthly basis.
 Post 9/11 GI Bill (Chapter 33) benefits of tuition and fees are paid directly to the College and applied to the student's account.
 Chapter 33 students may also receive a book voucher.
-Students must be actively pursuing an eligible degree or certificate program and begin attendance in the courses for each semester.
+Students must be actively pursuing an eligible degree or certificate program, enroll in courses that are part of the degree plan and begin attendance in the courses for each semester.

 If you are the spouse or child of a service member, you may be eligible for transfer of the service member's Post-9/11 Gi Bill Benefits to you.